Thejesh-M/Image-Captioning/README.md

 ![deconv_overall](./lstm.png)

 ## Training:
 The output from the last hidden state of the CNN(Encoder) is given to the first time step of the decoder.
 We set x1 =<START> vector and the desired label y1 = first word in the sequence.
 Analogously, we set x2 =word vector of the first word and expect the network to predict the second word.
 Finally, on the last step, xT = last word, the target label yT =<END> token.

+## Testing:
+The image representation is provided to the first time step of the decoder.
+Set x1 =<START> vector and compute the distribution over the first word y1.
+We sample a word from the distribution (or pick the argmax), set its embedding vector as x2, and repeat this process until the <END> token is generated.